cosmos/cosmos-sdk/PENDING.md

 ### Gaia

+* [\#3787] Fork the `x/bank` module into the Gaia application with only a modified message handler, where the modified message handler behaves the same as the standard `x/bank` message handler except for `MsgMultiSend` that must burn exactly 9 atoms and transfer 1 atom, and `MsgSend` is disabled.
 * [\#3789] Update validator creation flow:
   * Remove `NewMsgCreateValidatorOnBehalfOf` and corresponding business logic
   * Ensure the validator address equals the delegator address during